A Vegetable Garden for Every Lifestyle

 - Apply balanced fertilizers sparingly to leafy, fast-growing herbs.
 Heavy applications of fertilizer, especially those containing large amounts of nitrogen, may decrease the concentration of essential oils in the lush green growth.

 Most herbs require little special care after being established.
 Plan an herb garden by grouping herbs according to light, irrigation, and soil requirements.
 Most herbs enjoy full sun, but a few tolerate shade.
 Herbs can be classified as either annual, biennial, or perennial.
 Be aware of the growth habits of the plants before purchasing them.
 Some herbs—such as anise, borage, caraway, chervil, coriander, dill, and fennel—should be direct-seeded because they do not transplant well.
 Other herbs, such as mints, oregano, rosemary, tarragon, and thyme, should be transplanted to ensure production of the right plant and to obtain desired growth the first year.
-Additional information on specific herbs can be found on the NC State Plant Database.
+Additional information on specific herbs can be found in the NC State Extension Gardener Plant Toolbox.

 To conserve moisture and prevent splashing mud on the plants, mulch an herb garden after planting.
 If you are planting from seed, wait until germination and establishment of the plants and then mulch.
 Use 1 to 2 inches of organic material.
 Many growers mulch with hardwood bark or a mixture of bark and sawdust.